Sri Lanka - Country Commercial Guide

 Overview

 The Sri Lanka Standards Institute (SLSI), Sri Lanka’s member body to the International Organization for Standardization (ISO), is the national standards organization in Sri Lanka.
 SLSI sets product standards, approves imports covered under a mandatory import-inspection scheme, and performs product testing, pre-export inspection, registration of fish and fishery products, and ISO quality management training.
-Sri Lanka holds membership with the International Electrotechnical Commission and the International Telecommunications Union.
+Sri Lanka holds membership with the International Electrotechnical Commission and the International Telecommunications Union, with plans to join the Madrid Protocol in the near future.

 Standards